-The skills we look for in Business Directors include:
+The skills we look for in Business Growth Directors include:

 Commercial leadership: Overseeing the overall performance and profitability of your business unit.
 You bring commercial awareness to decision making that balances business and client needs, and are confident in delivering commercial outcomes.